-Even though Canon Digital SLR Cameras produce exceptional image quality, most pictures can be improved by varying extents through post-processing.
+Even though Canon EOS DSLR and mirrorless cameras produce exceptional image quality, most pictures can be improved by varying extents through post-processing.
 Mundane pictures can be given the extra POP needed to become exceptional.
 Exceptional pictures can be tweaked to perfection.
 To take advantage of the benefits of post procesing, you should create your own digital workflow.

 The insect that chose to fly past your subject as the shutter opened can be removed.
 The shot you grabbed with time to do nothing but press the shutter release can have its exposure corrected.
 Blemishes can be removed from your loved ones (or from those paying you).
 The shot taken with improper white balance can be adjusted to perfection.
 OK – close to perfection.
 Sometimes I'm never satisfied.